Ineligible to donate her own blood, B.C. woman donated cord blood

 “Part of my decision for giving birth at BC Women’s Hospital was because I knew about the opportunity to donate stem cells using cord blood,” says Elaine.

-Cord blood from Elaine’s newborn son, Charlie, was given to a child in Europe who needed a stem cell transplant.
+Cord blood from Elaine’s newborn son, Charlie, was donated to Canadian Blood Services' cord blood bank.

 On June 19, Charlie will celebrate his second birthday.
 He’s walking at this point, very active and keeping his mom, Elaine, and his dad, Ryan, on their toes.